capncrockett/Dataquest/emp_exit_surveys/exit_surveys.md

 * From what I can tell there will only be 273 rows that we can actually use.
 * Vectorized operations will only work on non-null values so our new column will have NaN value for any rows that do not contain both a start and cease year.

+## Consolidating

+### Dissatisfied or Not

+We're going to create a new column based on the constibuting factors for resignation.
+* DETE has a large handful that could fall under the category of "Dissatisfied".

+* TAFE has just two options and both use the term "dissatisfaction".